RoseyLemonz/eve-plus/ReadMe.txt

         disables an alternative scoreboard in minmode
         * 32p scoreboard (with minmode) : allows you to see up to 32 players on the scoreboard and you keep an alternative version in minmode

+	* chat top left corner :
+	moves the chat to the top left corner and lowers the engineer and spy building status